pottekkat/personal-website/content/now.md

 ## Travels

-I will be traveling to San Francisco towards the end of March/early April.
+~~I will be traveling to San Francisco towards the end of March/early April.~~

+I'm in SF!
+[Hit me up](mailto:navendu@apache.org) if you want to hang out!

 ## Full-Time Job